-Income at Bruce Stevenson, one of the largest independent insurance brokers in Scotland, rose during a highly successful year which also saw the firm increase its headcount.
+We're delighted to annouce our income rose during a highly successful year which also saw the firm increase its headcount.

 The total income for the year to 30 August 2017 was £6.6m, against £6.4m in the previous twelve months.

-Trading performance was boosted by a sharp rise in gross written premiums to £30m in the last year while the investment in staff recruitment meant gross profit came in at £1.4m against £1.5m in 2015/16.
+The trading performance was boosted by a sharp rise in gross written premiums to £30m in the last year while the investment in staff recruitment meant gross profit came in at £1.4m against £1.5m in 2015/16.

-The firm is committed to long-term independence and several discussions are under way with a view to acquisitions.
+The firm is committed to long-term independence and several discussions are underway with a view to acquisitions.
 Most recently the firm acquired a book of business in the north of Scotland from H&H, an auctioneering business based in Carlisle.

 “It’s been an extremely positive year for Bruce Stevenson Insurance Brokers, we’ve hit our targets but it’s been a period of consolidation.
 We’ve invested in the business a number of strategic management appointments and customer service/ support roles.

-“We are now focused on further growth with a focus on our core areas of business and potential acquisitions.
+We are now focused on further growth with a focus on our core areas of business and potential acquisitions."

-Looking ahead, Bruce Stevenson has a brand re-launch and new website which will be unveiled in early 2018.
-The immediate target is to hit double-digit growth again in the current financial year with a focus on the Firm’s core values of great teamwork, exceptional customer service and assured consistency.
+Looking ahead, we've commenced a brand re-launch and new website which will be unveiled in early 2018.
+The immediate target is to hit double-digit growth again in the current financial year with a focus on our core values of great teamwork, exceptional customer service and assured consistency.
 There will also be continued investment in staff training and professional development.